Small Business Owners On How They Create Purpose At WorkSmall Business Tips and Tools•Nov 24, 2020• 2 min read

 Establishing your company’s core purpose can help you achieve incredible things.
 It can resonate with clients and customers, create meaning for you and your staff, and motivate your team to accomplish your business goals.
 Most of all, a core purpose can support the causes and nonprofits that mean a whole lot to you.

 So how are small business owners creating their core purpose?
-We asked the founders in the Hello Alice Business for All Community to share the ways they’ve been creating meaning and purpose at their company.
+We asked small business owners to share the ways they’ve been creating meaning and purpose at their company.
 Here are some of the advice you shared with us.

 Find Work That Reflects Your Mission

 If you’re able to pick and choose your work, select projects or clients that speak to your values.
 As this owner suggests, that’s when your business can find ultimate meaning and purpose: